2012 Integrity, Reflexivity, & Open Everything

 He resigned from the Marine Corps in 1993 to spend the next seventeen years as an evangelist for Open Source Intelligence (OSINT), managing an international conference, publishing books and training manuals, and ultimately influencing 90 countries that today have OSINT units in being.
 Determining that OSINT had been captured and corrupted by secret bureaucracies, he shifted his attention to promoting public intelligence in the public interest, and holistic analytics that accurately represented “true cost” information now externalized to the public by corporations and ignored by governments.
 Earth Intelligence Network was founded in 2006 to design and create the World Brain and Global Game.
 While unsuccessful to date, the homework has been done and if Occupy is any indication, the global public is beginning to realize that governments and corporations are not intelligent and lack integrity—a global practice of reflexivity, a commitment to open source everything rooted in transparency and truth that creates trust, is now emergent.

-He is an elected member of the Silicon Valley Hackers Conference started by Stewart Brand, and also an elected member of Hackers on Planet Earth (HOPE).
+He is an invited recurring participant in the Silicon Valley Hackers Conference started by Stewart Brand, and also an invited recurring speaker to Hackers on Planet Earth (HOPE).
 In passing, he is the #1 Amazon reviewer for non-fiction, reading in 98 categories.
 Everything he has written is available free online, via Phi Beta Iota the Public Intelligence Blog (www.phibetaiota.net).
 His newest book, The Open Source Everything Manifesto: Transparency, Truth, & Trust, will be released by Random House / Evolver Editions in June 2012.
 Learn more.